Drug cost search

 How do I file a claim?

 Show your insurance card to your doctor’s office or pharmacist and they will file the claim for you.
 Use manual claim forms only if you did not have your insurance card and had to pay the bill up front.
-An administrative fee may be added to manual claims.
+Click here to visit our Forms website.

 What else do I need to know?

-You save the most when you use UAMS physicians, clinics and facilities.
+You may save on your costs when you use UAMS physicians, clinics and facilities.
 The savings under SmartCare will automatically be applied when you get your care at a UAMS SmartCare facility.
+UMR pays claims based upon the “tier.”
+Tier 1 is UAMS SmartCare, tier 2 is elsewhere in-network, and tier 3 is outside the network.

 After you get your insurance card with your member ID number, visit UMR’s website and register for on-line access.
 You can view your claims, print a temporary ID card, and access resources to lead a healthier life.